 In limited circumstances employers may pay an employee's annual holiday pay as they go.
-To do this the employee must agree in his or her employment agreement.
+To do this the employee must agree in their employment agreement.
 For further information please refer to the A-Z Guide on Annual leave.

 Enforcement